-List the individual, entity, or entities providing the specific information identified above.
+1.2a List the individual, entity, or entities providing the specific information identified above.
 For example, is the information collected directly from the individual as part of an application for a benefit, or is it collected from other sources such as commercial data aggregators?
+Information is collected directly from the Veteran during encounters with clinicians associated with the VA medical center's lung screening program.
+Information is also collected from the Veteran's electronic medical record in Enterprise VistA (Veterans Health Information Systems and Technology Architecture) in the form of Orders.

-Describe why information from sources other than the individual is required.
-For example, if a program's system is using data from a commercial aggregator of information or data taken from public Web sites, state the fact that this is where the information is coming from and then in question 1.3 indicate why the system is using this source of data.
+1.2b Describe why information from sources other than the individual is required?
+For example, if a program's system is using data from a commercial aggregator of information or data taken from public Web sites, state the fact that this is where the information is coming from and then in question indicate why the system is using this source of data.